Faculty Mentoring Program

 Before the new faculty member arrives on campus, the mentor should contact the new faculty member to welcome them to the University and to introduce themselves.
 Ideally, the mentor should meet with the new faculty member on a regular basis over the first two years.
 The mentor’s role includes providing informal advice and guidance concerning teaching, research, and service.
 The mentor should also be able to direct the new faculty to appropriate University offices, services and individuals.
 The mentor should respect the confidentiality of all exchanges and interactions with the mentee.
 While the mentor may provide constructive criticism, it is important to remember that the mentor does not assess or evaluate the new faculty member.
 The mentor’s role is solely to provide support and guidance.

 Sometimes, it may be necessary to change mentors.
 It is important to realize that various circumstances - new commitments, personality conflicts, incompatible schedules or interests - may occasionally arise that would create the need to assign a mentor.
-If this occurs, the mentor or mentee should seed confidential advice from the department chair or dean.
+If this occurs, the mentor or mentee should seek confidential advice from the department chair or dean.
 It is important to realize that changes can and should be made without prejudice or fault, and a new faculty member should be encouraged to seek out additional mentors should the need arise.

 Mentors can take on various roles, such as coach, friend, champion, advocate, career guide, role model, instructional resource, or confidant depending on the needs of their new faculty and the nature of their mentoring relationship.
+Sharing knowledge and experience with formal institutional processes as well as informal networks can provide a valuable orientation to new faculty members and can aid with retention and success of junior colleagues.

-Mentors are responsible for:
+Mentors Are Responsible for:

 - Taking the initiative for contacting their mentees and staying in touch with them.